-Stephanie is Editor (Communication & Cooperation) and Research Scholar at the Max Planck Institute for the History of Science (MPIWG).
-She works on the Institute's press and communications, including coordinating the redesign of the website and intranet (relaunched in 2017), internal communications, social media, and public outreach including exhibitions and events in Berlin.
-This has included the Lange Nacht der Wissenschaften (June 2018), based at the Max Delbrück Center for Molecular Medicine, and the Max-Planck-Tag in Berlin (September 2018).
+Stephanie is Press & Communications Manager and Research Scholar at the Max Planck Institute for the History of Science (MPIWG).
+She is responsible for the Institute's press and communications, including writing, editing, and translation for the website and social media, and print.
 Stephanie also curates, edits, and supports communication for the Sphaera and Reading Early English Medicine projects, and coordinates public outreach events and exhibitions such as the Max-Planck-Tag and Lange Nacht der Wissenschaften in Berlin.